JuanSync7/Project_Chimera/GUIDE_CREATING_PAGES.md

 2.  **`SubPageLayout.tsx` (`src/components/chimera/SubPageLayout.tsx`)**:
     *   This component is specifically for creating detailed subpages.
     *   It wraps its content with `PageShell` to provide the standard header, footer, and mobile menu.
-    *   It automatically includes a "Back to Project Overview" button.
+    *   It automatically includes a "Back to Project Overview" button (configurable via `backButtonHref` and `backButtonText` props).
     *   It expects page-specific content (like an `<article>`) as its `children`.

 ## The Main Page (`src/app/page.tsx`)